pollen-robotics/reachy-2021-docs/content/dashboard/content/debug/index.md

 In this page, one card will be created per Reachy's part.
 We consider that each Reachy's arm represent a part and that the head is another part.
 So for example if you have a Full Kit Reachy, your robot will be composed of three parts: Left Arm, Right Arm and Head.
 If you are working with a Starter Kit Right Reachy, your robot will be composed of two parts: Right Arm and Head.

-A debug page for a Full Kit Reachy will typically looks like this:
+A debug page for a Full Kit Reachy will typically look like this:

 <p align="center">
   <img src="debug.png" alt="Debug page" width="100%"/>